Manufactured gas plants

 What is PG&E’s connection to manufactured gas plants?

 PG&E began operating in 1905, approximately 40 years after the first MGP was built in California.
 In the early years of PG&E’s operations, the company acquired numerous MGPs and properties where these plants had previously operated.
-Most of the sites in PG&E’s area of service were closed and dismantled more than 75 years ago.
+Most of the sites in PG&E’s service area were closed and dismantled more than 85 years ago.

 How many sites is PG&E working on?